 New to Caregiving

-As a caregiver, you may take on many different tasks.
-Providing emotional support and transportation are the most common.
+As a caregiver, you provide 3/4 of patient care.
+Some of the tasks you manage may include providing emotional support and transportation.
 You may also be involved in activities inside and outside the home, including providing personal care, physical support, basic medical procedures, scheduling appointments, translating information, and managing financial and legal responsibilities.

 Identifying Your Needs